xmos/lib_device_control/doc/rst/lib_device_control.rst

 ---------------

 USB requires descriptors to describe the devices capabilities.
 The example provides only a single interface with only the control endpoint (0) and so the device descriptor and configuration descriptor are very simple.
-The device descriptor indicates that the device is a vendor class device, which means it will use vendor requests for communication between the host and device, which are handled by the Device Control library.
+The device descriptor indicates that the device is a Vendor Class device, which means it will use Vendor requests for communication between the host and device, which are handled by the Device Control library.
 The USB device descriptor:

 .. literalinclude:: ../../examples/usb/device/src/endpoint0.xc